aFaneca/materialize_table_pagination/README.md

 ## Options

 ```
-pagerSelector:'#myPager',         the name of the materialize pager
+pagerSelector:'#myPager',                // the name of the materialize pager
-activeColor: 'green',			  color of the active page
+activeColor: 'green',		         // color of the active page
-prevText:'Anterior',			  previous text
-nextText:'Siguiente',             next text
+prevText:'Previous',		         //  'previous page' text
+nextText:'Next',                         //  'next page' text
+entriesRecordedText: 'entries recorded', // '%s entries recorded' text
-showPrevNext:true,                show previous and next buttons
+showPrevNext:true,                       // show previous and next buttons
-hidePageNumbers:false,            hide page numbers
+hidePageNumbers:false,                   // hide page numbers
-perPage:10						  number of rows to show
+perPage:10			         // number of rows to show
 ```

 ### Demo

-View paginacion.html to see the code to use pagination plugin.
+View pagination.html to see the code to use pagination plugin.